carpentries-incubator/statistical-thinking-public-health/_episodes/04-prediction.md

 <img src="../fig/rmd-04-explore association rounded Height and Weight-1.png" title="plot of chunk explore association rounded Height and Weight" alt="plot of chunk explore association rounded Height and Weight" width="612" style="display: block; margin: auto;" />

-Now we can calculate the mean Weight for each Height:
+Now we can calculate the mean Weight for each Height.
+In the code below, we first remove rows with missing values using `drop_na()` from the `tidyr` package.
+We then filter for adult participants using `filter()` and round Heights using `mutate()`.
+Next, we group observations by rounded height using `group_by()`.
+We finally calculate the mean, standard error and confidence interval bounds using `summarise()`.

 ~~~